jkim33/System_Project01/README.md

 ## Our Shell

 Our shell mimics what a standard bash shell can do, taking in user input and allowing the user to interact with the contents of their terminal and directories.
+To test, simply type '''make test'''.

 ### Current Features